GeoArkadeep/Stresslog/docs/source/intro.rst

 - Well attributes are defined in the `attrib` list.
 These attributes can include parameters like Kelly Bushing (KB) height, Ground Level (GL), and others as required.
 - The `compute_geomech` function is called to perform the geomechanical analysis.
 The `writeFile` parameter is set to `False` to prevent writing output to a file.

-For a comprehensive list of parameters and detailed explanations, please refer to the [Stresslog API documentation](https://stresslog.readthedocs.io).
+For a comprehensive list of parameters and detailed explanations, please refer to the [Stresslog API documentation].

 Footnote
 --------